dlauritzen/asciiparse/README.md

 * header             (true): If false, a two-dimensional array is returned.
 If true, the first row is treated as column names and an array of objects keyed by column is returned
 * emptyCells         (true): Whether to keep empty cells.
 If header is true, setting this to false may cause errors.
 * multilineSeparator ('\n'): The character or string to insert between lines of a multiline cell when collapsed.
+* preHeaderRows         (0): How many rows are _NOT_ header data.
+Values greater than 0 are edge cases I personally needed to deal with.

 ## Examples